Brooks Nader’s Revealing Swimsuit Leaves Little To The Imagination On Instagram

 The bombshell created movement in the shot by thrusting out her left hip, while grabbing onto the greenery above her.
 Behind the model, you could also spot a mossy rock formation and white clouds in the sky.

 This update was posted seven hours ago, and so far, has received over 15,000 likes.
+The photo can be viewed on SI’sInstagram page.

 The photo also inspired many fans’ to leave their compliments in the comments section.
 Plus, the model stopped by with an enthusiastic message.